-Basic, Early Adopter, and Plus users can change security settings on past entries by editing each entry individually
+Basic, and Early Adopter users can change security settings on past entries by editing each entry individually

 .
 (You may wish to use a downloadable client